Hello, I am Paul Stephen, and this is my personal website.

 For the past several years I supported Exelon’s corporate IT security systems.
 In February 2022, Exelon spun off its generation businesses into a new company, Constellation Energy, and I joined the Constellation IT corporate group supporting security.
 I currently help support the corporate security systems for Constellation as well as Exelon during their post-split transition period.

 If you peruse this website, you will quickly learn of my interest in astronomy.
 I have always been fond of outer space, but truly rekindled the interest when I built my 254mm Dobsonian in 2016.
 Since then I have written hundreds of blog posts on my astronomical adventures and pursuits in astrophotography, all of which are available for your reading here.
-I am guessing that as of 2021, about 90% of my articles are astronomy-related.

 Beyond astronomy, I regularly practice on my guitars, a hobby I took up in my thirties.
 And I frequenty work on all of my computers, dividing attention among Windows, MacOS, and Ubuntu.
 My homemade Windows/Linux desktop gets most of that attention though, especially as I try to get more of my Windows applications to run under Wine in Ubuntu.
 Last but not least, I have always been an avid video gamer, and these days I play mostly on Steam.